-- (1) The Statutes of the EuroHPC JU confer on the Governing Board the powers to adopt the annual work plan and its annual budget including the staff establishment plan. - (2) The annual budget was adopted in December 2020 and provided the authorisation from the Governing Board for: - (a) the revenue and expenditure considered necessary for the EuroHPC JU to cover its activities including a summary statement of the schedule of payment for the subsequent financial years; and - (b) the staff establishment plan indicating the number of temporary posts by function group and by grade and complemented with the number of contract staff and seconded national experts. - (3) The annual Work Plan and Budget for the year 2021 adopted by the Governing Board by its Decision No 31/2020 of 23 December 2020 needs to be amended in order to update the annual budget to indicate the executed revenue and expenditures in 2020 as well as the amounts of funds to be reactivated in 2021.
+- (1) The Statutes of the EuroHPC JU confer on the Governing Board the powers to adopt the annual work plan and its annual budget including the staff establishment plan. - (2) The annual budget should provide the authorisation from the Governing Board for: - (a) the revenue and expenditure considered necessary for the EuroHPC JU to cover its activities including a summary statement of the schedule of payment for the subsequent financial years; and - (b) the staff establishment plan indicating the number of temporary posts by function group and by grade and complemented with the number of contract staff and seconded national experts. - (3) In line with the Financial Rules of the EuroHPC JU, its annual work plan and budget constitutes authorisation by the Governing Board for the operational expenditure on the activities it covers, provided that the corresponding elements are clearly identified. - (4) The Executive Director of the EuroHPC Joint Undertaking submitted the draft work plan to the Governing Board,